notch8/iiif_print/CONTRIBUTING.md

 - Did the Continuous Integration tests complete successfully?

 If you are uncertain, bring other contributors into the conversation by assigning them as a reviewer.
+### Release a New Gem Version

+After all changes are merged:
+- Pull the newest code to your local repo, and rebuild docker if needed.
+- Run `bundle exec rake` to verify that rubocop and specs pass.
+- Update the tag in the version file, and bundle.
+- Create a PR with the updated version & Gemfile.lock file.
+- Merge into main.
+- Create a new release & tag on github with this new version number.
+- Pull main to your local repo to get the release & tag.
+- Inside your docker container, run `bundle exec rake release`.
+This will push build the gem and push it to rubygems.org.

+(Note, you must have configured your rubygems login previously for this to work).
+It may be possible to build outside of docker, but this requires the ability to bundle outside of docker which can be very problematic.

 # Additional Resources